dotkarl/FunctionalProgrammingPlayground/FunctionalProgrammingPlayground/MultiArgumentFunctions/Notes.md

 - **The applicative approach.** This uses the core function `Apply` to an elevated type.

 - **The monadic approach.** This uses the associative law of monads to be able to apply n arguments using nested calls to the Bind function.

+  This approach is not very readable, though.
+You could use LINQ queries as syntactic sugar, whhich uses this method under the hood.
+In order to do so, you would have to provide implementations for at least `Select` (i.e. `Map`), `SelectMany` (i.e. `Bind`), and a ternary overload to `SelectMany`.
+Implementing a `Where` operation is also useful in most cases.